Frequently Asked Dental Questions – Saratoga, CA

 Common Concerns Answered by Experts

 Do you have a question for us?
 We understand that endodontic care can be somewhat unfamiliar territory for our patients, so we’re always happy to answer questions to ensure you’re fully informed before you come to see us.
 Below, you’ll find answers to many of the most common questions we receive every day.
 If you have a question that we haven’t answered here, please be sure to give us a call and ask!

 What is “endodontics”?

-Endodontics is a specialty field within dentistry that deals with learning about, diagnosing, and treating issues having to do with the dental pulp, or the soft tissue located inside every tooth.
-This is where each tooth’s nerve is housed, so treating this area requires an expert touch, which is why in order to become an endodontic expert, or endodontist, a dentist must complete additional training after completing dental school.
+Endodontics is a specialty field within dentistry that deals with learning about, diagnosing, and treating issues having to do with the dental pulp or the soft tissue located inside every tooth.
+This is where each tooth’s nerve is housed, so treating this area requires an expert touch.
+In order to become an endodontic expert or endodontist, a dentist must complete additional training after finishing dental school.

 Our expert team is able to provide root canal therapy, endodontic retreatment, endodontic surgery, treatment for cracked teeth and traumatic injuries, as well as sedation dentistry to ensure your comfort at every visit.

 A root canal is used to treat a tooth that has suffered damage or developed an infection deep within it where the dental pulp is located.
 Symptoms such as persistent dental pain, pain when biting down, swollen or red gums, or an oversensitivity to hot and cold temperatures may indicate that you need root canal therapy.
 If any of these symptoms sound familiar, be sure to contact us quickly as waiting could make the problem much worse.